 Streaming video used to be a supplement to the programs you watched on cable TV, but it has changed over recent years.
 With a lower price than cable TV, more original content and improved flexibility, streaming video services gain more popularity than ever.
 With so many interesting shows on streaming video services, like The Crown provided by Netflix and The Handmaid's Tale from Hulu, there must be a time when you wish to download streaming video online.
 If so, use the streaming video recorder introduced below to record live stream on PC.
 It can record live streaming videos from Instagram, Snapchat, Facebook as well as live TV shows from Netflix, Hulu, Amazon Prime and more.

-To save streaming videos from the Internet on PC and Mac, I recommend FonePaw Screen Recorder.
+To save streaming videos from the Internet on PC and Mac, I recommend FonePaw Screen Recorder (opens new window).
 The recorder is recommendable because it is full-featured as a streaming video recorder.

 Record streaming videos with system audio;